Access to Records

 All staff should encourage on-going and open sharing of information, including providing copies of key documents, with the person concerned.

-If a person in receipt of services asks to see a particular document or wants to have information about a particular aspect of the case, the social worker should discuss this with them to see whether the request can be dealt with informally by showing them the relevant part of the file or providing copies of relevant documents.If data sharing is done informally, it must be done within the legislative framework.
+If a person in receipt of services asks to see a particular document or wants to have information about a particular aspect of the case, the social worker should discuss this with them to see whether the request can be dealt with informally by showing them the relevant part of the file or providing copies of relevant documents.If data sharing is done informally, it must be done within the legislative framework and confidential information of others should not be shared.

 4. Handling Formal Requests for Access

 Formal requests for information must in the first instance come to the Information Governance Team within Merton Council.
 This is because they monitor and report on corporate compliance with the requirements of the Act.
-The corporate guidance on handling requests is available here and this must be followed: http://intranet/sar.
+Click here for the corporate guidance on handling requests and this must be followed.

 This contains a checklist which should be completed for every request you process.

-Requests can be made using the request form on the council's website here: Intranet link.
+Requests can be made using the request form on the council's website.

 Those making a formal request for access to their records should be asked to put the request in writing and contact the allocated social worker if they need to be assisted.
 The receipt of the written request should be recorded by the social worker on the case file, who must verify the identification of the person making the request.
-If he or she is not known to the social worker, the social worker must ask for proof of identity.
-Children over 12 need to give their consent to allow their parents or guardians to access their records.
+If he or she is not known to the social worker, they will be asked for proof of identity.
+Children over 12 who have capacity need to give their consent to allow their parents or guardians to access their records.
 The social worker should always send a copy of the request to the information governance team when it is received.

 Prior to access being given, all case records held on the person should be located and collected.
 All indexes and computer records within the social care information system should be checked within the Department.